CARTAvis/manual_source/source/installation_and_configuration.rst

 **macOS**

-The "fits2idia" program can be installed via "homebrew" on macOS 14 (Sonoma), and macOS 15 (Sequoia).
+The "fits2idia" program can be installed via "homebrew" on macOS 14 (Sonoma), macOS 15 (Sequoia), and macOS 26 (Tahoe).
 To install Homebrew, if not already installed:

 .. code-block:: bash